-If you’re borrowing the car then it must be insured annually and remain insured for the period of the learner driver policy.
+If you’re borrowing the car from another driver, then it must be insured annually and remain insured for the period of the learner driver policy.
 If you’re insuring your own car, that is owned and registered in your name, there doesn’t need to be any other insurance on the car.

-When you pass your test, all cover under this policy stops immediately.
-You will need to have different insurance to drive back from the test centre.
-If there are days left on your policy, you can cancel the policy and you’ll get a refund for the full days left.
-To cancel, send us an email at email@example.com and don’t forget to include your policy number.
+When you pass your test, all cover under your learner driver policy stops immediately.
+You will need to have different insurance to drive your vehicle back from the test centre.
+If there are days left on your policy, you can cancel the policy and you’ll get a refund for the full days you haven’t used.
+To cancel, send us an email and don’t forget to include your policy number.

-Yes, the car needs to be UK registered, it can’t be a hire or rental car, and it can’t be in a police impound and must have a current market value of £40,000 or less.
+Yes, the car needs to be UK registered, it can’t be a hire or rental car, it can’t be in a police impound and must have a current market value of £40,000 or less.
 You’ll be asked to make sure the vehicle meets all the terms of the insurance before you buy the policy, and you can read the terms here.

-You can’t make any changes to your policy; but you can cancel your policy and buy a replacement with the right details.
+You can’t make any changes to your policy once it has begun, but you can cancel your policy and purchase a replacement with the right details.
 You’ll be entitled to a refund of any full days left on your policy, and there’s no cancellation charge.

-A Dayinsure policy won’t affect any No Claims Bonus you might have already, or that of anyone else insured on the vehice.
-You can’t accrue any No Claims Bonus using short term insurance.
+A Dayinsure policy won’t affect any No Claims Bonus you might have already or that of anyone else insured on the vehicle.
+You can’t accrue any No Claims Bonus using a short-term insurance policy.

-The Dayinsure Learner policy only provides cover for the learner driver to drive the vehicle, there’s no cover for anyone else to drive unless they take out a separate policy on the car.
+The Dayinsure Learner policy only provides cover for the learner driver to drive the vehicle.
+There’s no cover for anyone else to drive unless they take out a separate policy on the car.

 Yes, if you’re taking your test in the car specified on this policy.
 But please remember that our cover stops as soon as you pass your test – so you will need to have different insurance to drive back from the test centre.